DellGEOS/AzureLocalHOLs/lab-guides/01a-AzureLocalCloudDeployment-SimplifiedLab/readme.md

 ![](./media/hvmanager01.png)

-Note: the Virtual machines are located in folder MSLab on Volume E:
+Note: the Virtual machines are located in folder MSLab on Volume D:

 ![](./media/explorer01.png)